Bare-knuckle boxing: Modern bare-knuckle boxing

 After more than a century, bare-knuckle boxing returned legally to the UK in Kettering on 29 June 2015.
-The show was promoted by UBBAD, headed by Joe Smith-Brown and Jim Freeman.
+The show was promoted by UBBAD, headed by Joe Smith-Brown and Jim Freeman, founders of BKB (Bare Knuckle Boxing) the world’s first fully sanctioned professional bare‑knuckle boxing promotion.
 They discovered that, by law, fighters would have to wear hand wraps in order to compete in bare-knuckle contests legally.

 With the resurgence of bare-knuckle boxing in the 21st century, several modifications have been made to classical rules that controlled historical bare-knuckle boxing.
 Additionally, there are several changes from the Marquess of Queensberry Rules.
 Most notably, there is an 18-second count on any knockdown in the BKB, although the BKFC and BYB Extreme use the traditional 10-count.
 In most modern bare-knuckle promotions, there is no three-knockdown rule and fighters cannot be saved by the bell.
-Fights consists of 5 rounds of 2 minutes in BKFC, both for non-title and title fights.
+Fights consist of 5 rounds of 2 minutes in BKFC, both for non-title and title fights.
 In BKB and BYB Extreme, non-title fights are 5 rounds of 3 minutes while title fights are 7 rounds of 3 minutes.
 Female fights in both BKB and BYB Extreme are shortened to two-minute rounds.
 One of the distinguishing characteristics of modern bare-knuckle boxing is the inclusion of punching in the clinch, also known as "dirty boxing".
 In BKB, punching in the clinch is prohibited and fights can range from 3 rounds of 3 minutes to 7 rounds of 3 minutes.

 In October 2021, BKFC Thailand (later renamed BKFC Asia) was established as the officially licensed branch of Bare Knuckle Fighting Championship (BKFC) in Asia.
 It hosted its first event, titled BKFC Thailand 1: The Game Changer on 18 December 2021, at the Pattaya Exhibition And Convention Hall in Pattaya.
 BKFC Thailand became the first promotion to receive full licensing and sanctioning for bare-knuckle boxing in Thailand and Asia.

 On 26 February 2022, Swedish fighter Mathilda Wilson defeated English fighter (and late replacement) Taylor Reeves in the UK's first legal female bare-knuckle fight in the modern era.
 The bout was held in Wolverhampton and was sanctioned and governed by the International Sport Kickboxing Association, with Wilson winning by first-round TKO to become the first Scandinavian woman ever to compete professionally in bare-knuckle boxing.

 In September 2022, it was announced that Bare Knuckle Fighting Championship had acquired the UK organisation Bare Fist Boxing Association (BFBA) to form Bare Knuckle Fighting Championship UK (BKFC UK).
 The move meant that BKFC would now regularly hold shows throughout the United Kingdom.

+In 2025, mixed martial arts fighter Ricardo "Loco" Arreola created what would be the first bare-knuckle boxing promotion in Mexico, Clandestino FC.